Food & Agriculture, Advocate, PIRG

 The following experts from across the Public Interest Network are available to provide quotes and background for your coverage:

-John Rumpler, [email protected], runs Environment America’s clean water program.
+John Rumpler, [email protected], runs Environment America’s clean water campaign.
 He directs our work to protect our rivers, lakes, streams and drinking water.
-He has co-authored several research reports, including Accidents Waiting to Happen: Toxic threats to our rivers, lakes and streams.
+He has co-authored several research reports, including the recent Accidents Waiting to Happen: Toxic threats to our rivers, lakes and streams.
 John has also testified before Congress on enforcement of clean water laws.
 His current efforts include defending the Clean Water Act, curbing pollution from factory farms, and working to “Get the Lead Out” of drinking water.
 He’s appeared on camera for CBS This Morning, among other outlets.
 He’s also been interviewed by such outlets as U.S. News and World Report, Bloomberg and WebMD.

 Jenna Stevens, [email protected], is the state director for Environment America’s affiliate Environment Florida.
 In her role, Jenna promotes clean air, clean water, clean energy and open spaces in Florida through grassroots organizing and direct advocacy.
 Jenna has worked to defend federal and state climate and clean water protections, expand clean, renewable energy in Florida and protect the Florida coastline from offshore drilling.
 She also serves as the water team co-chair for the Everglades Coalition.
 Jenna has been quoted widely both on-camera and in print articles.
 She has spoken extensively to the media on these and other environmental topics.